Softwavecr/softwave/content/posts/creating-web-application-on-net-core-webapi.md

 Finally, we will have to create the Front End, in this case, via Angular 10 CLI:

- open a console and navigate to thje app folder and run
+ open a console and navigate to the app folder and run

  $:~/jCoreDemoApp/src/WebUI/ClientApp/src/app$ ng generate component contact --module app.module